 In early March 2020, oil prices dropped sharply and continued to decline briefly reaching negative levels as a result of multiple factors affecting the supply and demand in global oil and natural gas markets, including (i) actions taken by OPEC members and other exporting nations impacting commodity price and production levels, and (ii) a significant decrease in demand due to the COVID-19 pandemic.
 However, certain restrictions on conducting business that were implemented in response to the COVID-19 pandemic have since been lifted as improved treatments and vaccinations for COVID-19 have been rolled-out globally since late 2020.
 As a result, oil and natural gas prices have improved in response to the expected increase in demand for production.
+However, the COVID-19 Delta variant emerged in March 2021 and became highly transmissible in July 2021, which contributed to additional pricing volatility during the third quarter of 2021.

 We derive substantially all of our revenue from our commercial agreements with Diamondback, which do not contain minimum volume commitments.
 In response to the decrease in oil prices in early 2020 discussed above, Diamondback reduced its drilling and development plan on the acreage dedicated to us, which directly and adversely impacted Diamondback's demand for our midstream services.
-Diamondback resumed completion activity to stem production declines and respond to rising commodity prices in the third and fourth quarters of 2020, but has kept production relatively flat during the first six months of 2021, using excess cash flows for debt repayment and to return capital to its stockholders rather than expanding its drilling program.
+Diamondback resumed completion activity to stem production declines and respond to rising commodity prices in the third and fourth quarters of 2020, but has kept production relatively flat during the first nine months of 2021, using excess cash flows for debt repayment and to return capital to its stockholders rather than expanding its drilling program.
+Diamondback also indicated that it intends to continue exercising capital discipline and maintaining its fourth quarter 2021 oil production flat in 2022.
 As a result, we adjusted our operations to this new level of completion and production activity in the second half of 2020 and into 2021.
 We cannot predict the extent to which Diamondback's business would be impacted if conditions in the energy industry were to deteriorate again, nor can we estimate the impact such conditions would have on Diamondback's ability to execute its drilling and development plan on the dedicated acreage or to perform under our commercial agreements.